 The C.A.A.N.
-Community Center is a community supported center open to all.
-There is no agenda.
-We don't seek corporate money so we are not beholden to any agenda but our own, which is to provide a place for you to be who you are.
+Community Center is open to all.
+Our agenda is to provide a place for you to be who you are.

 May 2012: C.A.A.N.'s President, Gini Lester, gave a presentation with Rainbow Serenity Group of Northwest Indiana on "Claiming Queer Space in a Blue Collar Town."
 At the Equality Forum in Philadelphia.

 Annually: JJC's World Aids Day Drag Show.
 C.A.A.N. is a grateful recipient of the proceeds.

 February 26, 2011: Russia's LGBT leader Nikolai Alekseev in Chicago.Hosted by Gay Liberation Network, Chicagoland Code Pink, News and Letters and Community Alliance and Action Network (C.A.A.N.)
 Nikolai Aleeksev began his 7 state tour of the United States.

 2010: C.A.A.N. was in the Pride Parade, New Board Transitions and December World Aids Day participation.

 A stellar performance from the best drag queens in Joliet donned their finest to raise money for 3 organizations in Joliet; C.A.A.N., Regional C.A.R.E. and the Will County Health Department.
 This was a fun way to raise money to combat such a serious illness that affects EVERYONE.
 Thank you Joliet Jr. College G.L.O.W. and the Design Club.
 Save the date for next year.

 We picked the best ghoul and George was beyond a doubt the ghoulish ghurl there.
 Great fun and dancing.

 August 29, 2009: Artists of a Different Cloth